idibidiart/web-components-with-ai/README.md

 Many changes and improvements were made under the hood to meet the architectural objectives of this PoC as far as the project structure, NgModule imports and the deployment of web components.
 In addition, some enhancements were made interactive and responsive behaviors, and AI was added for a more useful interaction.

+This PoC also extends OpenAI's Sentiment Neuron demo.
+It adds a RESTful server via Flask.

 # References

 Coming soon